National Center for Civil and Human Rights: History

-Evelyn Lowery, the wife of Joseph Lowery, Juanita Abernathy, the widow of Ralph David Abernathy, former Atlanta Mayor Andrew Young, and the late House Representative John Lewis initially conceived the concept of the center.
+Evelyn Lowery, the wife of Joseph Lowery, Juanita Abernathy, the widow of Ralph Abernathy, former Atlanta Mayor Andrew Young, and House Representative John Lewis initially conceived the concept of the center.
 They were part of the movement to grant civil rights to African-Americans during the 1960s.
 Lowery met with Mayor Shirley Franklin in 2001, who was warm to the concept of a museum honoring Atlanta's civil rights history, but due to more pressing issues with the city's finances, the mayor was unable to help much.
 The group met again in 2005, at which time the mayor signed onto the project, making the center to be established in 2007.

 Five architectural firms presented their design proposals in 2009.
-The center ultimately selected a design by Architect Philip Freelon for a 90000 sqft museum that would break ground in 2010 and open in 2012.
+The center ultimately selected a design by architect Philip Freelon for a 90000 sqft museum that would break ground in 2010 and open in 2012.
 The 2.5 acre site for the museum, at Pemberton Place, was donated by the Coca-Cola Company and is located adjacent to three popular tourist attractions; the Georgia Aquarium, the World of Coca-Cola, and Centennial Olympic Park.

 However, due to the Great Recession, fundraising was slower than expected.
 Support from Delta Air Lines and local philanthropists, including the Atlanta Falcons owner and The Home Depot co-founder Arthur Blank, each of whom contributed US$1 million was slow coming.
-But in October 2010, the center's chief executive officer, Doug Shipman, announced that the museum would be delayed a year, with groundbreaking scheduled for 2011 and opening in 2013.
+But in October 2010, the center's chief executive officer, Doug Shipman, announced that the museum would be delayed a year, with a groundbreaking scheduled for 2011 and opening in 2013.
 In March 2011, the center announced that it had scaled back the plans for the museum, reducing its size to 63000 sqft to decrease unused space; the proposed exhibition space was left unchanged at 30000 sqft.

 In December 2011, the center announced another change in the plans for the museum, electing to build the facility in three phases, with the first 35000 sqft phase breaking ground in June 2012 and opening Memorial Day 2014.
 The change was partly motivated by the threat of losing $28.5 million from a tax allocation district fund if construction was not started by June 2012.
-Groundbreaking finally took place on June 27, 2012 in a ceremony attended by numerous dignitaries, including then-current Atlanta Mayor Kasim Reed and former mayors Franklin and Young.
+Groundbreaking finally took place on June 27, 2012, in a ceremony attended by numerous dignitaries, including then-current Atlanta Mayor Kasim Reed and former mayors Franklin and Young.

 On January 30, 2019, the center named Jill Savitt as CEO, effective March 11, 2019.
 She joined the center from the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum where she served as acting director.
 She replaced Brian Tolleson, who was serving as interim CEO.
 He continued to serve on the center board.
+In 2022, civil rights icon Bobby Grier along with family and Blake Van Leer was invited for a tour.